benfjohnson/developer-dot/_posts/2017-02-07-the-avatax-release-schedule.md

 <h2>Updates to our SDK libraries</h2>

 Avalara maintains a number of SDK libraries for commonly used programming languages.
 Each of these SDK libraries is automatically updated each month with the latest interfaces and documentation.
-Each software development kit is automatically generated each month based on the <a href="https://sandbox-rest.avatax.com/swagger/ui/index.html">official Swagger documentation for REST v2</a>, and many of them are available in package management systems like NuGet or Maven.
+Each software development kit is automatically generated each month based on the <a href="https://developer.avalara.com/api-reference/avatax/rest/v2/">official API documentation for REST v2</a>, and many of them are available in package management systems like NuGet or Maven.
 The current list of SDKs available is here:

 <div class="mobile-table">
   <table class="styled-table">